 The neuroscience of trusting your decisions reveals that clarity and self-trust are not mystical qualities reserved for a select few, but rather qualities that can be developed through self-awareness and introspection.
 They are biological processes, rooted in neural circuits that evolved to keep us alive.
 Suppose you’ve ever felt paralyzed by indecision, second-guessed every choice, or trusted others more than yourself.
+In my practice, I see this pattern constantly — highly intelligent individuals who can analyze every angle of a decision yet cannot commit to one.
 In that case, your brain is simply running patterns that once ensured survival but now sabotage clarity.
 By understanding and working with these systems, you can train your brain to move from doubt to certainty, from hesitation to confident action.

 The neuroscience of trusting your decisions reveals that self-doubt is not weakness but a misfiring of ancient survival circuits that can be rewired for clarity.